dioptra-io/georesolver/README.md

 ```bash
 touch .env
 ```
-And copy-paste the content of **.env.example** within it.
+Copy-paste the content of **.env.example** within it.
 If you made changes (such as CLickhouse password/username or database), modify the .env file accordingly.
+Do not forget to set your RIPE Atlas API key as well.

 # 🗂️ Download artifacts